ISO Story

 Production of the Grifo

 The car developed 390hp (290kW) in its production form and could reach 110km/h (68mph) in first gear.
 Renzo Rivolta also showed a one-off Grifo A3/L Spyder at the Geneva auto show.
-The production of Iso grifo rivolta a3c restoration Grifo GL started in 1965.
+The production of Iso Grifo GL started in 1965.
 In October 1966 the very first Grifo (car #97) with Targa Top was shown at Turin.
 This was one of 13 Series I Targas ever built; later, four series II Targas were built.

 In 1968 the Grifo 7 Litri was introduced with a Chevrolet L71 big-block engine, a Tri-Power version of the 427 engine.
 This seven-liter power plant required changes to the car to fit, and a hood scoop was needed because of the engine's height.
 It produced 435hp (324kW) at 5800 rpm and the factory claimed it could reach a top speed of 300km/h (186mph).
 This particular 7 Litri is still lost.